MilenaJoanna/FinalProjectVistula/docs/Evaluating_LLM-s_after_training.md

 <br>

-  Both intrinsic and extrinsic evaluation methods have their pros and cons.
+  <p style= "padding-left: 35px;"> Both intrinsic and extrinsic evaluation methods have their pros and cons.</p>

-  Intrinsic methods cope well with assessing the effectiveness of individual NLP components but they may not show the model's performance in real-life applications.
+  <p style= "padding-left: 35px;">Intrinsic methods cope well with assessing the effectiveness of individual NLP components but they may not show the model's performance in real-life applications.</p>

-  On the other hand, extrinsic methods take into account how well the model works in a wider range of situations but it usually takes more effort and time to conduct them and they may also be quite subjective.
+  <p style= "padding-left: 35px;">On the other hand, extrinsic methods take into account how well the model works in a wider range of situations but it usually takes more effort and time to conduct them and they may also be quite subjective.</p>

-  Which one is optimal to utilize depends on what needs to be tested and how the model will be used.
-Usually using a combination of both methods gives a clear picture of what the language model can and can't do.
+  <p style= "padding-left: 35px;">Which one is optimal to utilize depends on what needs to be tested and how the model will be used.
+Usually using a combination of both methods gives a clear picture of what the language model can and can't do.</p>